 The mountain of God has only one peak—Christ.
 He is Mount Zion.
 All other mountains portray the ambitious striving of religious people.
 God has chosen Zion, Israel, from all the nations of the earth.
 Christ is the Head of Israel, the only “peak” God will accept.

 The Kingdom of God is God in Christ in the royal priesthood.
 Through Israel, God in Christ will reach out to the nations.
 In the last days the peoples of the earth must come to Zion, to Israel, to receive the blessing of God.
 The nation that does not come up to Jerusalem to celebrate the Presence of God in Israel, preferring to walk in its own ways, will be cursed of God.

-And if the family of Egypt go not up, and come not, that have no rain; there shall be the plague, wherewith the Lord will smite the heathen that come not up to keep the feast of tabernacles.
+If the family of Egypt will not come up and enter in, they shall have no rain; they shall receive the plague with which the LORD strikes the nations who do not come up to keep the Feast of Tabernacles.
 (Zechariah 14:18)

 God is Love.
 In His eternal love, God has poured Himself into Christ.
 He who would come to God must come to Christ.
 God and Christ have become One.

 The almighty God now is enlarging Himself further.
 He is extending the Divine embrace to include Israel.
 The Oneness enjoyed by the Father and the Son is reaching out to encompass the elect.

 So intense is the love of God in Christ toward Israel that Christ no longer has peace and joy apart from Israel, His Bride.
 She must be with Him where He is—always.

 My beloved spoke, and said to me: “Rise up, my love, my fair one, and come away.
 (Song of Solomon 2:10)

 You have ravished my heart, My sister, my spouse; you have ravished my heart with one look of your eyes, with one link of your necklace.
 (Song of Solomon 4:9)